 All in all, this is one of the better hikes in Arizona.
 Many options are presented along the way.
 There's even a tight triple-steep canyon on the south bank just packed with trees.
 If you're into exploring, this hike ranks with the best.
 Enjoy!

 What Joe called 'Tongue of the Beaver' is known to the 'locals' as 'The Crack.'
 It's a mega party scene there at certain times.
 Other times, no one in sight.
 Ditto with the Weir.
 We've camped at the Weir a few times.
 The trick is to walk in at dusk to make sure no one's there and then leave right after sunup.
-It's a very busy trail, a 'must-do' for practically every Boy Scouting group in the Southwest.
-Since the TH is only a 13-minute drive from our home, we do this trail often, even if only for a 15-minute stroll up to the petroglyph rock and the nearby red ledges in the creek.
+It's a hectic trail, a 'must-do' for practically every Boy Scouting group in the Southwest.
+Since the TH is only a 13-minute drive from our home, we hike this trail often, even if only for a 15-minute stroll up to the petroglyph rock and the nearby red ledges in the creek.
 Ah, to hear the water gurgle over those ledges.
 Bear in mind that, if this trail and creek were in Sedona, it would be one of the 'major draws' over there.
 Probably would have been homesteaded and then sold to an Enchantment-style developer.
 Somehow, this trail stayed public.
 Thank The Trail Gods!

 A side note